 Introduction to Quantum Computing and D‑Wave System (101)

-Introduction to Quantum Computing is a full day seminar, reviewing some of the potential approaches to quantum computing and exploring adiabatic quantum computing in particular.
+Introduction to Quantum Computing is a 1/2 day seminar, reviewing some of the potential approaches to quantum computing and exploring adiabatic quantum computing in particular.
 The attendees will gain a high-level understanding of the different types of potential quantum computers and become familiar with adiabatic quantum computing, the D‑Wave architecture, and its programming model.

 Programming a D‑Wave System (201)

-This is a 3-day class in a lecture / lab format.
+This is a 2-day class in a lecture / lab format.
 Labs have step-by-step instructions with support staff to guide attendees and answer questions as they develop their own quantum algorithms.
 Attendees are exposed to the types of problems and applications suitable for today’s quantum technology.
 Participants work through labs on a simulator then progress to programming remotely on a live D‑Wave quantum computer.

-Advanced Quantum Computing and Technical Exchange (301)
+Quantum Computing Technical Exchange

-This is a 2-day session designed as a technical exchange between D‑Wave scientists and experienced users of D‑Wave systems.
-Attendees should have been executing projects on a D‑Wave system for a minimum of 6 months.
+This is a custom session designed as a technical exchange between D‑Wave scientists and experienced users of D‑Wave systems.
+Attendees should have been executing projects on a D‑Wave system for a minimum of 6 -12 months.
 The topics covered during an advanced session are customized depending on the attendees’ use cases, focus, challenges and direction.